V4Fire/Client/src/components/directives/icon/README.md

 /// Loading an icon by dynamic name from a variable
 < . v-icon:[iconName]

+/// Loading an icon by dynamic name from a variable
+< . v-icon = iconName
 ```

 ## Where is the destination of the sprite folder?